YaolingYang/SparsePainter/README.md

 To run **SparsePainter**, enter the following command:

 ``
-./SparsePainter [-parameter1 -parameter2 ...... -parameter3 value3 -parameter4 value4 ......]
+./SparsePainter [-command1 -command2 ...... -command3 parameter3 -command4 parameter4 ......]
 ``

-An example can be found in the **Example** section below.

-# Parameters
+# Commands

-## Required Parameters
+## Required Commands

-**SparsePainter** has below 6 required parameters together with additional parameters that specify the desired output.
+**SparsePainter** has below 6 required commands together with additional commands that specify the desired output.

 * **-reffile [file]** Reference vcf (including gzipped vcf), or phase (including gzipped phase) file that contains the genotype data for all the reference samples.